amcmdv/xPrompts-Wallets/README_wallet_fw.md

-# Scenario 8: Crypto Charity Wallet — Recognition Firmware (Fun Demo)
+# Scenario 8: Crypto Charity Wallet — Recognition Firmware

 ⚠️ This is a **ARM Cortex‑M4 assembly** skeleton that implements the core mechanics of Scenario 8: